-The modeling of hadron-nucleon interactions in the FTF model includes simulations of elastic scattering, binary reactions like $NN \to N\Delta$, $\pi N \to \pi \Delta$, single diffractive and non-diffractive events, and annihilation in antibaryon-nucleon interactions.
+The modeling of hadron-nucleon interactions in the FTF model includes simulations of elastic scattering, binary reactions like $NN \rightarrow N\Delta$, $\pi N \rightarrow \pi\Delta$, single diffractive and non-diffractive events, and annihilation in antibaryonnucleon interactions.
 It is assumed that the unstable objects created in hadron-nucleus and nucleus-nucleus collisions can have analogous reactions.